Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

 \subsection{Initial Quasar Catalogues and ZTF Light Curve Data}

 We initiate with the quasar catalogues of SDSS DR14 and \cite{Veron2010}.
 The former contains 526,356 spectroscopically identified quasars (\citealt{Paris2018}) and the latter contains 168,941 quasars compiled from all known quasars at that time.
 To discard faint objects, we respectively set a magnitude limit of $r\leq20$ for SDSS DR14 catalogue and $V\leq20$ for \cite{Veron2010} catalogue.
 These limits are slightly brighter than the ZTF depth of $\sim20.5$ mag (\citealt{Graham2019}).
-We then perform a cross match within a radius of 5 arcsecs between the two catalogues and remove duplicated objects using the package \texttt{esutil}\footnote{\texttt{esutil} is available at \url{https://github.com/esheldon/esutil}.}.
+We then perform a cross-match within a radius of 5 arcsecs between the two catalogues and remove duplicated objects using the package {\tt esutil}\footnote{\url{https://github.com/esheldon/esutil}.}.
 We combine the left objects in the two catalogues and obtain a list of 223,061 quasars.

-Next we retrieve the above initial quasar list from the ZTF database using a searching radius of 3 arcsecs.
+Next, we retrieve the above initial quasar list from the ZTF database using a searching radius of 3 arcsecs.
 We use the 11th ZTF public data release\footnote{The details of the 11th ZTF data release can be found at \url{https://irsa.ipac.caltech.edu/data/ZTF/docs/releases/dr11}.}.
 There are three custom filters, $g$-, $r$- and $i$-band.
 The photometry was reduced with the Infrared Processing and Analysis Centre pipeline (\citealt{Masci2019}).
 The $r$-band generally has the most data points, therefore, unless stated otherwise, we use the $r$-band light curves for the following analysis.

 In some light curves there apparently appear a few outlier points.
 We use a fifteenth-order polynomial to fit the light curves and remove those points outside the 3$\sigma$ deviation from the best fits.
+The polynomial order is adopted somewhat arbitrarily, but generally, it should be high enough to capture all major variation patterns in the light curves.
 Since we only focus on long-timescale variability, we bin the light curves within an interval of 20 days.
 The magnitudes and errors of the binned points are assigned the mean and standard error of the points in each 20-day bin, respectively.
 This binning operation helps to alleviate the possible biases arising from severely uneven sampling and strong short-timescale fluctuations in some light curves.
 We further discard those objects with less than 40 binned points and are finally left with 143,700 quasars.
-Below we by default use the binned light curves for periodicity searches.
+Below we use the binned light curves for preliminary periodicity searches in Section~\ref{sec_method}.